 - You must have lived 5 years in UK

 - You pass the Life in UK test, which consists of 24 questions covering topics such as British values, history, traditions and everyday life

 For more information visit: https://www.gov.uk/becoming-a-british-citizen

 Q: What do I need to start living and working in UK?

-A: Apart from your passport (we recommend holding a passport as your official photographic ID), you will require a place to stay, a National Insurance Number and a bank account.
+A: Apart from your passport (we recommend holding a passport as your official photographic ID), and in some cases a visa, you will require a place to stay, a National Insurance Number and a bank account.